Mafufa/Absolut/README.md

     roomHelpCommand.prototype.functionality = function() {
       var msg1, msg2;
-      msg1 = "Welcome to Penumbra!
+      msg1 = "Welcome to Absolut Lithuania!
 DJ: Create a playlist and use soundcloud or youtube  ";
       msg1 += "If you are new search for your name in the screen (next to your DJ Booth) and then change your name. ";
-      msg1 += "Para Ganhar Pontos clique em Bacana. ";
+      msg1 += "Press Woot for points. ";
       msg2 = "Have fun! ";
       API.sendChat(msg1);
       return setTimeout((function() {